- You can Disable Connected Standby in Windows if you experience excessive battery drain or if your laptop heats up too much when sleeping.

 Why Would You Want to Turn Off Modern Standby

 Like many things in life, there’s a difference between what you want to do and what you actually do.
-Some users noticed their battery was draining a lot faster when the computer was in sleep mode.
+Some users noticed their battery draining much faster when the computer was in sleep mode.

-It baffles me that Microsoft doesn’t offer a settings toggle to turn this off, or at least include a setting in the Power Options where you configure your power plans.
+It baffles me that Microsoft doesn’t offer a settings toggle to turn this off, or at least include a setting in the Power Options where you configure your power plans (it did in Windows 10).

 All these scenarios would benefit from being able to disable quickly Connected Standby.